Research Resources

 Mihran and Mary Basmajian Award for Excellence in Health Research

-Nominations and Applications for the 2019/2020 Basmajian Award are being accepted until June 30, 2020
+Nominations and Applications for the 2022/2023 Basmajian Award will be accepted in the spring of 2023.

 At the beginning of each calendar year nominations are invited from Department Heads, Schools Directors and Health Sciences faculty members for the Mihran and Mary Basmajian Award for Excellence in Biomedical/Health Research (the “Basmajian Award”).